Wind-WindKids/winding/winding.md

 A one-paragraph summary of the scene.
 Defaults to camera-level / observer view.
 ```

-Note: it is allowed to use `wind_on_the_grass.png`, which would then implicitely define
-`wind_on_the_grass`, by sending a message to its .png agent, but this in not the recommended syntax.
-The default for the images is currently `png`, to override it, you can send a massage to the `image`, substracting the current default and mixing in the new one:
+Note: it is allowed to use `wind_on_the_grass.png`, which would then implicitly instantiate `wind_on_the_grass`, by sending a message to its .png agent, but this is not the recommended syntax.
+The default for the images is currently `png`, to override it, you can send a message to the `image`, subtracting the current default and mixing in the new one:

 ```markdown
 @image: !png, jpeg